Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 - SNMP read community string
 - Authorized SNMP monitoring node IP address list

 __Bottom line: If you need SNMPv3 or desire web management and/or SNMP write functionality, you could enhance this project's code or simply purchase a commercial product.__
+_Update: See the [DHCP-Support Branch](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/tree/DHCP-Support) to test the V.2.0 candidate with full DHCP configuration capabilities_

 ## Programming
 _Once you've successfully programmed a single unit, skip step 1.
 Repeating this process takes less than 5 minutes from start to finish._